 Head North to the Red Centre from Adelaide on this seven day adventure.
-Three nights you'll spend in dorm share accommodation and the other three camping under the stars as you head into the Outback of the Northern Territory.
 We'll give you a wine tasting experience along the way as well as a stop over in the Opal Capital of the World, Coober Pedy.
 Take a hike in Wilpena Pound before reaching Uluru and watching the sunset at night.
 Walk down into King's Canyon and check out Kata Tjuta (the Olgas).
 This tour ends in Alice Springs.

 Max Passengers: 24

 Itinerary: day by day